waterbycounty

 What's happening with rivers in Bannock County right now?

-Bannock County's primary USGS streamgage on the PORTNEUF RIVER is currently reading 116 cubic feet per second — 28% of the long-term mean of 420.74 cfs.
+Bannock County's primary USGS streamgage on the PORTNEUF RIVER has a pipeline snapshot of 116 cubic feet per second — 28% of the long-term mean of 420.74 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Bannock County water compare to the Idaho average?